lamoglia/publish-aggregation/README.md

 - **collectionName**: *String* - The name of the collection under which the results will appear on MiniMongo.
 If not set, it will default to the provided collection name.
 - **transform**: *Function* - Transformation function that receives each document from the aggregation result and outputs a reshaped object.
 Set false if no transformation is required.
-- **singleValueField**: *String* - If you are publishing a result with a single changing field like a count or sum, provide the name of this field for improved performance.
+- **singleValueField**: *String* - If you are publishing a result with a single changing field like a count or sum, provide the name of this field for improved performance: changes will be published only if this specific field is modified.
 If your aggregation pipeline returns only one field other than the aggregation _id, it will be used by default.
 - **pastPeriod**: *Object* - Object with the following properties:
  - **field**: *String* - The ISODate field name from the collection.
  - **millis**: *Number* - Number of milliseconds from now to filter the results.
 Example: if you want only the documents with the field timestamp with values at most one hour from now, set "pastPeriod.field" to "timestamp" and "pastPeriod.millis" to 3600000.